-Nevada Silver Corporation Management's Discussion and Analysis Three and six months ended June 30, 2022 and 2021
+Nevada Silver Corporation Management's Discussion and Analysis Three and nine months ended September 30, 2022 and 2021

-Dated: August 29, 2022
+Dated: November 29, 2022

-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Nevada Silver Corporation ("NSC") was prepared by management of the Company as at August 29, 2022, and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and notes thereto for the three and six months ended June 30, 2022 (the "Financial Statements").
-These condensed interim consolidated financial statements include the financial information of NBS and its wholly-owned and controlled subsidiaries, Electric Metals (USA) Limited ("EML"), Electric Metals (USA) Inc., North American Silver Corp. ("NAS"), Centennial Mining Inc. and North Star Manganese Inc ("NSM") (together the "Company").
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Nevada Silver Corporation ("NSC" or the "Company") was prepared by management of the Company as at November 29, 2022, and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and notes thereto for the three and nine months ended September 30, 2022 (the "Financial Statements").
+These condensed interim consolidated financial statements include the financial information of NBS and its wholly-owned and controlled subsidiaries, Electric Metals (USA) Limited ("EML"), Electric Metals (USA) Inc., North American Silver Corp. ("NAS") and Centennial Mining Inc. The Company also owns 90.5% of North Star Manganese Inc ("NSM").
 Additional information relating to the Company is available on SEDAR at www.sedar.com.